WenjieZ/TSCV/README.md

 If you need any further help, please use the issue tracker.

+## Contributing
+- Report bugs in the issue tracker
+- Express your use cases in the issue tracker

 ## Authors
 This extension is mainly developed by me, Wenjie Zheng.